 During the first years of the 1980s Oswald re-defined Husch to become the winery that it is today.
 An emphasis was placed on quality and winemakers Hugo Oswald III, Mark Theis, and Fritz Meier successfully carried this mandate forward for the next two decades.
 All wines were transitioned exclusively to estate grown fruit.
 New varietals were added to the Husch portfolio as La Ribera grapes were introduced to the winery.
 Most notably, the first vintage of Husch’s famed Sauvignon Blanc was produced in 1980.

 The wines grew in popularity and by the mid 1990s Husch faced a choice: either end the current growth phase or build new facilities to support a large winery.
 For the family the choice was obvious and Husch decided to cap production at 45,000 cases annually.

 Today Husch Vineyards remains owned and operated by the 3rd Generation of the Oswald family: Zac Robinson and Amanda Robinson Holstine.
 Winemaking is under the direction of Amanda’s husband Brad.
 Al White, in charge of all viticulture operations, has been with Husch since 1974.
 Numerous other employees have stayed at Husch since the 1980s, including Raul Mendosa (1984), Jose Luis Mendosa (1986), and Margaret Pickens (1987).

 In 2011 Husch celebrated its 40th year of making wine.

 Winery & Tasting Room: 4400 Highway 128, Philo, CA 95466 1-800-55-HUSCH (1-800-554-8724)

-Hours: we are open 7 days each week 10am - 5pm.
+Hours: We are open 7 days a week from 10am to 5pm